jamiecoleman92/katacoda-scenarios/kubeconfig/step2.md

 `kubectl get pods`{{execute}}

 You should see 0/1 besides the status **not ready**.
 This will change to 1/1 when your microservices is fully deployed and waiting for requests.
-Once this has happened you can move on to the next step.
+Once this has happened you can move on to the next part of this step.
 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.

 Firstly check the IP address of your Kubernetes cluster by running the following command: